What WHS Legislation and Regulations Are Applicable to Your State or Territory in Australia?

 7. Northern Territory

 The Work Health and Safety (National Uniform Legislation) Act 2011 applies in the Northern Territory, based on the national model.
-Businesses are required to proactively manage risks and consult with employees about safety issues.

 Governing Body: